 July 26, 2021 ~ Heavy metal, nu metal, progressive metal drummer Joey Jordison, full name Nathan Jonas Jordison, passed away ~ Cited Keith Moon, John Bonham, Peter Criss, Gene Krupa and Buddy Rich as main influences.
 Best known as co-founding member of Slipknot.
 Has also worked with Ministry, Murderdolls, Scar The Martyr, Vimic, Sinsaenum, and others ~ Jordison was born in 1975

 July 26, 2013 ~ John Weldon Cale, commonly known as singer, guitarist, songwriter JJ Cale, passed away in San Diego, California, USA ~ Revered by peers including iconic artists such as Mark Knopfler, Neil Young, and Eric Clapton.
 As a songwriter Cale had his songs recorded by Clapton (After Midnight, Cocaine), Lynyrd Skynyrd (Call Me The Breeze), Captain Beefheart (I Got The Same Old Blues), Lucinda Williams (Magnolia), Johnny Rivers (Crazy Mama), Johnny Cash, Waylon Jennings (Clyde), Pat Travers, Bryan Ferry.
-Beck, Kansas, Santana (The Sensitive Kind), George Thorogood (Devil In Disguise), Widespread Panic (Traveling Light), Freddie King, Joan Shelley, Francis Cabrel, Phish, and others ~ Cale was born in 1938
+Beck, Kansas, Santana (The Sensitive Kind), George Thorogood (Devil In Disguise), Widespread Panic (Traveling Light), Freddie King, Joan Shelley, Francis Cabrel, and Phish ~ Cale was born in 1938

 July 26, 2011 ~ Tenor, soprano saxophonist, flutist, arranger, composer Frank Foster passed away in Chesapeake, Virginia, USA ~ Leader and sideman.
 Best known for his association wth Count Basie.
 Has also worked with Frank Wess, Jimmy Smith, Pepper Adams, Lorez Alexandria, Elvin Jones, Kenny Burrell, Donald Byrd, Earl Coleman, Matthew Ge, Elmo Hope, Milt Jackson, Quincy Jones, Thelonious Monk, Woody Shaw, Cedar Walton, George Benson, and others ~ Foster was born in 1928